-The Advisory Agreement requires Prime or any affiliate of Prime to pay to IOT, one-half of any compensation received from third parties with respect to the origination, placement or brokerage of any loan made by IOT; provided, however, that the compensation retained by Prime, or any affiliate of Prime, shall not exceed the lesser of (1) 2.0% of the amount of the loan commitment or (2) a loan brokerage and commitment fee which is reasonable and fair under the circumstances.
+The Advisory Agreement requires Pillar or any affiliate of Pillar to pay to IOT, one-half of any compensation received from third parties with respect to the origination, placement or brokerage of any loan made by IOT; provided, however, that the compensation retained by Pillar, or any affiliate of Pillar, shall not exceed the lesser of (1) 2.0% of the amount of the loan commitment or (2) a loan brokerage and commitment fee which is reasonable and fair under the circumstances.

-If and to the extent that IOT shall request Prime, or any director, officer, partner, or employee of Prime, to render services for IOT other than those required to be rendered by the Advisory Agreement, Prime or an affiliate of Prime separately would be compensated for such additional services on terms to be agreed upon between such party and IOT from time to time.
-As discussed below, under "Property Management," IOT has hired Triad Realty Services, Ltd. ("Triad"), an affiliate of Prime, to provide property management services for IOT's commercial properties.
+If and to the extent that IOT shall request Pillar, or any Director, officer, partner, or employee of Pillar, to render services for IOT other than those required to be rendered by the Advisory Agreement, Pillar or an affiliate of Pillar separately would be compensated for such additional services on terms to be agreed upon between such party and IOT from time to time.
+As discussed below, under "Property Management," effective January 1, 2011, IOT has hired Regis Realty Prime, LLC, dba Regis Property Management, LLC ("Regis), an affiliate of Pillar, to provide property management services for IOT's commercial properties and brokerage services on a non-exclusive basis.
 Also, as discussed below, under "Real Estate Brokerage" IOT had engaged, on a non-exclusive basis, Regis Realty, Inc. ("Regis"), a related party, to perform brokerage services for IOT until December 2002.
-Beginning January 1, 2003, Regis Realty I LLC performs brokerage services for IOT.
+Beginning January 1, 2003, Regis Realty I LLC performed brokerage services for IOT.
+Regis Realty Prime, LLC has waived any and all fees or commissions payable by IOT during the first calendar year expiring December 31, 2011.

 The Company and SWI entered into a Cash Management Agreement to further define the administration of IOT's day-to-day investment operations, relationship contacts, flow of funds and deposit and borrowing of funds.
 Effective July 1, 2009, the Cash Management Agreement with SWI was terminated and IOT engaged Prime as Cash Manager under the substantially same terms as under the SWI Agreement.
-Under the Cash Management Agreement, all funds of the Company are delivered to Prime which has a deposit liability to the Company and is responsible for payment of all payables and investment of all excess funds which earn interest at the Wall Street Journal Prime Rate plus 1.0% per annum, as set quarterly on the first day of each calendar quarter.
+Effective April 30, 2011, the Cash Management Agreement with Prime was terminated and IOT engaged Pillar as Cash Manager under substantially the same terms as under the Prime Agreement.
+Under the Cash Management Agreement, all funds of the Company are delivered to Pillar which has a deposit liability to the Company and is responsible for payment of all payables and investment of all excess funds which earn interest at the Wall Street Journal Prime Rate plus 1.0% per annum, as set quarterly on the first day of each calendar quarter.
 Borrowings for the benefit of the Company bear the same interest rate.
 The term of the Cash Management Agreement is coterminous with the Advisory Agreement, and is automatically renewed each year unless terminated with the Advisory Agreement.